MoArtis/Unity-SV-FlexMotion-Website/input/documentation/play-animation-clips/index.md

 The Play() method returns the **Motion Layer** instance that will play the animation.
 Different settings are available on a **Motion Layer** and can be modified freely.

-One way to do that is tp call the **Motion Layer** dedicated setting methods.
+One way to do that is to call the **Motion Layer** dedicated setting methods.
 Leveraging the fact that these methods are returning the called **Motion Layer** itself, we can use a technique called **Method Chaining**.

 To illustrate that here is a modified version of the previous script that will play the animation clip faster and mirror it: